 Each Cistus Ladanifer pod can hold between approximately 300 and 1,000 seeds.
 In the summertime, these pods open and the seeds disperse, thus initiating a new generation of Cistus Ladanifer plants.
 Cistus Ladanifer plants flower in springtime (between May and June).
 Coincidentally, this is also the best time to visit the Algarve.
 During this time of the year, the rural landscape is littered with the white flower of the Cistus Ladanifer plant, making it incredibly beautiful.
 So beautiful in fact that in many countries where it is not native, Cistus Ladanifer is used as an ornamental plant.

 Blooming only for a short time, the Cistus Ladanifer flowers are very delicate.
-They are of a bright white color and exhibit 5 brown/red dots, one on each of the petals.
-In the center of the flower are the stamen and pistil, respectively the male and female sex organ of the flower, which in the case of Cistus Ladanifer are both in yellow color.
-Being a country with a long Christian/catholic tradition, it is no wonder that popular culture has associated the dots on the Cistus flower with the 5 wounds of Jesus Christ.
+They are a bright white colour and exhibit five brown/red dots, one on each of the petals.
+In the centre of the flower are the stamen and pistil, otherwise known as the male and female sex organ of the flower respectively.
+In the case of Cistus Ladanifer, both of these organs are yellow in colour.
+Being a country with a long Christian/Catholic tradition, it’s no wonder that popular culture has associated the dots on the Cistus Ladanifer flower with the five wounds of Jesus Christ.

-Last but certainly not least, a few words about the leaves: these are of a dark green colour, lanceolated (meaning: in the form of the head of a spear) and opposing.
-Cistus Ladanifer has leafs all year long; these leafs produce a resin which is very sticky.
-The resin of Cistus Ladanifer protects the plant against its natural enemies and the plant produces more resin in the summer.
-It is this resin, which also covers many of the smaller, upper branches, which makes Cistus Ladanifer so interesting for us humans.
-(Read about the harvest in the next article)
+Last but certainly not least, a few words about the leaves.
+These are of a dark green colour, lanceolated (meaning in the form of the head of a spear) and opposing.
+Cistus Ladanifer has leaves all year long which produce a resin that’s very sticky.
+The resin of Cistus Ladanifer protects the plant against its natural enemies, with the plant producing more resin in the summer.
+It’s this resin, which also covers many of the smaller upper branches, that makes Cistus Ladanifer so interesting for us as humans.
+Read about the harvest in the next article.